zenml-io/mlstacks/docs/book/introduction.md

   decision?

-To address these questions, the ZenML team presents you a series of Terraform-based recipes to quickly provision popular combinations of MLOps tools.
-These recipes will be useful for you if:
+To address these questions, the ZenML team presents you a series of Terraform-based stacks to quickly provision popular combinations of MLOps tools.
+These stacks will be useful for you if:

 - You are at the start of your MLOps journey, and would like to explore different tools.
 - You are looking for guidelines for production-grade deployments.
-- You would like to run your pipelines on your chosen [ZenML Stack](https://docs.zenml.io/user-guide/starter-guide/understand-stacks).
+- You would like to run your MLOps pipelines on your chosen [ZenML Stack](https://docs.zenml.io/user-guide/starter-guide/understand-stacks).

 🔥 **Do you use these tools or do you want to add one to your MLOps stack?** At